-Primary Indicators linked to instability and increased risk of homelessness include mental health and substance abuse issues, lack of income, housing cost burden, utility costs greater than income, being evicted or served a notice of eviction, leaving a domestic violence situation, pending foreclosure, and medical costs (i.e. mental illness, medical issue, addictions).
+The Homeless Prevention and Rapid Re-housing (HPRP) program that was discontinued in 2012, still informs this answer and serves as a historical context.
+Indicators that are linked to instability and increased risk of homelessness are lack or low income, housing cost burdens, utility costs greater than their income, being evicted or served a notice of eviction, leaving a domestic violence situation, pending foreclosure and medical costs (i.e. mental illness, medical issue, addictions).

-Secondary challenges that can lead to housing instability include the destabilizing impact of sustained homelessness on the ability to rehouse individuals, prior or chronic criminal history, children with behavioral problems, literacy or language skill barriers, poor rental history, poor credit scores, poor life skills, no high school diploma or GED, no rental history, single-parent households, housing needs to accommodate a disability, and a lack of housing choices.
+Additional issues not to be overlooked include; High level - the issue of sustained homelessness on the ability to rehouse individuals, prior or chronic arrests, having children with behavioral problems.
+Medium level - Literacy or language skill barriers, poor rental history, poor credit scores, poor life skills.
+Low level - No high school diploma or GED, no rental history, single-parent household, housing needs to accommodate a disability, lack of housing choices.